-We first introduce the theoretical approach based on the calculation of the equations of motion associated to the relevant quadratic bosonic correlators.
-The latter is valid in the superfluid-mean-field regime of the Bose-Hubbard chain for on-site two-body losses.
-The latter is benchmarked with a quasiparticle theory for the isolated Bose-Hubbard chain for a sudden global quench on the repulsive interactions.
-The former theory is adapted to investigate the double quench dynamics of the Bose-Hubbard chain where both the interactions and the dissipations are quenched suddenly and globally.
-This will permit to investigate the quench spectroscopy of the dissipative Bose-Hubbard chain.
-We then discuss the applicability of the quench spectroscopy method to non-Hermitian quantum lattice models by considering the quench dynamics of the non-Hermitian transverse-field Ising chain confined in the (paramagnetic) $z$ polarized phase. \\

-This article is organised as follows: in Sec \ref{sec:model}, we start by introducing the model and the quench procedure.
-In Sec.~\ref{sec:benchmark}, we benchmark the equations of motion approach with a quasiparticle approach.
-In Sec.~\ref{sec:double}, we discuss the dissipative and interaction quench dynamics of the Bose-Hubbard chain for on-site two-body losses.
-In Sec.~\ref{sec:spectro}, we investigate theoretically the quench spectroscopy of the latter dissipative quantum lattice model.
+This article is organized as follows: in Sec.~\ref{sec:obh}, we start by introducing the dissipative one-dimensional Bose-Hubbard model and the quench procedure in Subsec.~\ref{subsec:model}.
+In Subsec.~\ref{subsec:benchmark}, we benchmark the equation-of-motion and quasiparticle approaches to unravel the main dynamical features of the isolated Bose-Hubbard chain.
+In Subsec.~\ref{subsec:double}, we discuss the dissipative and interaction quench dynamics of the Bose-Hubbard chain where the loss processes correspond here to on-site (local) two-body losses.
+In Subsec.~\ref{subsec:spectro}, we investigate theoretically the quench spectroscopy of the latter dissipative quantum lattice model.
 In Sec.~\ref{feasibility}, we discuss the experimental feasibility as well as the limitations associated to the quench spectroscopy method.
-Then, in Sec.~\ref{applicability}, the quench spectroscopy approach is extended to non-Hermitian quantum lattice models by applying the latter to the non-Hermitian transverse-field Ising chain confined in its paramagnetic phase.
+Then, in Sec.~\ref{applicability}, the quench spectroscopy approach is extended to non-Hermitian quantum lattice models by considering the non-Hermitian transverse-field Ising chain confined in the paramagnetic phase.
+In Sec.~\ref{sec:srti}, we move on to the Hermitian version of the latter spin model to validate the quench spectroscopy method to any quadratic quantum lattice model being bosonic or fermionic.
+This model has the advantage to be diagonalized using a bosonic or fermionic reformulation discussed in Subsec.~\ref{subsec:boson} and Subsec.~\ref{subsec:fermion} respectively.
 Finally in Sec.~\ref{sec:conclusions}, we present our conclusions and possible extensions of the presented research work.